 Doctors may perform the following tests to confirm your diagnosis of shingles:

 - virus culture

 Even though shingles is a virus, this is a case where there are antiviral medications available by prescription.
-That’s why it’s important to see your doctor right away if you suspect you have shingles.
+That’s why it’s important to see a doctor right away if you suspect you have shingles.
 Early treatment may reduce the risk of complications, like PHN.
 Serious complications require hospitalization.